Cardano-Project-Catalyst-Community/Catalyst-Circle/README (1).md

 Dear Prospective Representative for the Catalyst Circle version 4,

-Note*
-Speak generally about Communities, groups and individuals rather then only communities

 First off, thank you for your interest in participating in the Catalyst Circle.
 As we enter our fourth iteration, we continue the pursuit of bringing true value to the Cardano Community by working together, sharing various community perspectives, and identifying necessary practices and procedures for governance.

 Second, whether you are new to Cardano, a long time participant, or somewhere in between, we encourage you to get informed on what has happened to date.
 For further details on the origins of the Catalyst Circle you can check out this blog from IOHK here.
 You may also wish to deep dive into recent Circle meetings from versions one to three, which you can find here.